csdmp/csdmp.github.io/src/content/dmp.md

 DMP projects must have a _second reader_, who, in addition to the research advisor and DMP director, will be responsible for evaluating the project.
-The second reader agrees to read the DMP report and provide and evaluation.
+The second reader agrees to read the DMP report and provide an evaluation.
 In most cases, we hope the second reader will also be involved in other phases of the work, providing additional expertise to the DMP researcher.